VictorHeDev/BobaBae/README.md

   - User is able to choose the music that they want to play

 Other features being considered:
-- Enemies in the game vs. "bad items"
+- Enemies in the game or "bad items"
 - Hearts/Life vs. Boba-bar to end the game before the timer runs out
 - Rendering and animations for Kevin and Vivian

 ### Day 2 - Research
-Day 2 will be devoted to research about how to set up canvas and how to render a playable screen with the correct dimensions on the webpage.
+Day 2 will be devoted to research on how to set up canvas and how to render a playable screen with the correct dimensions on the webpage.
 I will need to configure Webpack and initialize my files on either Day 2 or Day 3.
 Find/create a CSS reset file and create a template for my HTML file.
 Research how to animate the character sprites, collectable items, timer, and background image.
 How can I link events to DOM input/output?
 By using keyup/down events.

 Main goals:
 - Canvas API